ShengkunMa/A_Simple_Method_for_FSRE/README.md

-# FSRE
+# A Simple Method for Few-shot Relation Extraction
-A Simple Method for Few-shot Relation Extraction
+This is the implementation of our paper **A Simple Method for Few-shot Relation Extraction**